A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

-Texture analysis is generally regarded as discriminating between benign and malignant lesions by estimating their structure's roughness, encompassing descriptors like statistical-, model-, and filter-based methods \citep{oliveira2018computational}.
-Among the various statistical-based texture descriptors applied in the literature, the GLCM has been one of the most commonly utilized \citep{farooq2016automatic, filali2017multiscale, danpakdee2017classification, songpan2018improved, filali2018study, filali2019improved, chatterjee2019integration, monisha2019classification, abbas2019efficient, ghalejoogh2020hierarchical, almaraz2020melanoma}.
+Texture analysis is generally used to discriminate between benign and malignant lesions by estimating their structure's roughness, encompassing descriptors like statistical-, model-, and filter-based methods \citep{oliveira2018computational}.
+Among the various statistical-based texture descriptors applied in the literature, the Gray Level Co-occurrence Matrix (GLCM) has been one of the most commonly utilized \citep{farooq2016automatic, filali2017multiscale, danpakdee2017classification, songpan2018improved, filali2018study, filali2019improved, chatterjee2019integration, monisha2019classification, abbas2019efficient, ghalejoogh2020hierarchical, almaraz2020melanoma}.
 GLCM is a statistical measure that computes the joint probability of occurrence of gray levels considering two pixels spatially separated by a fixed vector.
 Several measures may be computed based on the GLCM, such as mean, correlation, homogeneity, contrast, energy, dissimilarity, kurtosis, variance, entropy, maximum probability, inverse difference, angular second moment, and standard deviation \citep{farooq2016automatic, filali2017multiscale, danpakdee2017classification, songpan2018improved, filali2018study, filali2019improved, chatterjee2019integration, monisha2019classification, abbas2019efficient, ghalejoogh2020hierarchical, almaraz2020melanoma}.
 Model-based texture descriptors have also been proposed to assess the skin lesion's texture, such as fractal dimensional \citep{wahba2018novel, chatterjee2019integration}, auto-regression, and Markov random fields.
 Among these, fractal dimension has been applied with the box-counting method, one of the most commonly used methods since it is simple and effective \citep{wahba2018novel, chatterjee2019integration}.
-Wavelet, Fourier, and Gabor transform \citep{filali2019improved, seeja2019deep}, and scale-invariant feature transform (SIFT) \citep{yildirim2020pre, nasir2018improved}, which are filter-based texture descriptors, have also been proposed for feature extraction of skin lesion images.
+Wavelet, Fourier, and Gabor transform \citep{filali2019improved, seeja2019deep}, and the Scale-invariant Feature Transform (SIFT) \citep{yildirim2020pre, nasir2018improved}, which are filter-based texture descriptors, have also been proposed for feature extraction of skin lesion images.
 Such descriptors allow the decomposition of the input image into parts in order to extract features from the structures of interest.
-Sobel, Hessian, Gaussian, and difference of Gaussians features have also been extracted based on the bank of Gaussian filters \citep{nasir2018improved, khan2018implementation, filali2019improved, seeja2019deep}.
-However, thirty-two articles ($22.2\,\%$) out of 144 SLC articles utilized lesion texture characteristics in the last decade for the SLC task.
+Sobel, Hessian, Gaussian, and difference of Gaussian features have also been extracted based on the bank of Gaussian filters \citep{nasir2018improved, khan2018implementation, filali2019improved, seeja2019deep}.
+46 articles ($19.3\,\%$) of 238 SLC articles utilized lesion texture characteristics in the past twelve years for the SLC task.